Windtheking/performance_challenge/Project/Readme.md

 - Custom made json db
 - Resources and API-like JS files
 - HTML for rendering JS properties
-- CSS methods for more interesting colors and appearances

 ## Folder Organization